Practice Essentials

 Some authors prefer the term extraventricular obstructive hydrocephalus.
 They believe that the initial event is diminished CSF absorption at the arachnoid villi.
 This obstruction to CSF flow leads to transient high-pressure hydrocephalus with subsequent ventricular enlargement.
 As the ventricles enlarge, CSF pressure returns to normal.

-• A Norwegian study of a population of 220,000 inhabitants found a prevalence of probable idiopathic NPH of 21.9 per 100,000 population and an incidence of 5.5 per 100,000 population; the investigators suggested that those numbers be regarded as minimum estimates.
-[3]
+A Norwegian study of a population of 220,000 inhabitants found a prevalence of probable idiopathic normal pressure hydrocephalus (INPH) of 21.9 per 100,000 population and an incidence of 5.5 per 100,000 population; the investigators suggested that those numbers be regarded as minimum estimates.
+The study also showed that the incidence and prevalence of NPH increases with age.

-• A Japanese study found radiological and clinical features consistent with idiopathic NPH in 2.9% of community-dwelling elderly subjects.
 [4]

+A Japanese study found radiological and clinical features consistent with INPH in 2.9% of community-dwelling elderly subjects.
+[5]